 Whilst the oral health benefits of water fluoridation are evident, the World Health Organization concludes that public water fluoridation is the most cost-effective method of delivering fluoride to a large group of people.7 The average cost of fluoridation in urban areas, including equipment, operating and maintenance costs, equates to $0.26 per person per year.8 100 years of water fluoridation for an individual costs less than a single dental filling!
 For each $1 million the government invests in a water fluoridation plant, with an average 15-year-life span, there would be an estimated $7 million saving in avoided dental treatment costs due to prevented dental decay.9 This is both a saving for the Australian government funding public dental services and patients seeking private dental treatment.

-Overall, as a dental practitioner, I am 100% for the addition of fluoride to all community water supplies, to benefit the oral health of young children, the elderly, and of course those who may forget to brush their teeth twice a day with fluoride toothpaste!
+Overall, as a dental practitioner of My Family Dental, I am 100% for the addition of fluoride to all community water supplies, to benefit the oral health of young children, the elderly, and of course those who may forget to brush their teeth twice a day with fluoride toothpaste!